lizzieshipton/Lesson-Less/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  Lesson the Load
+  Lesson Less

 ## Sub-Heading ##
-  An assignment planner and practice manager for freelance teachers and their students.
+  A score manager for freelance music teachers and their students.

 ## Summary ##
   Before I was a kickass MakerSquare student, I was a freelance private music teacher, and I know full well the frustrations that can arise when trying to get your students to practice regularly.
-Every tutor and teacher knows that the key to success is consistent, dedicated study - and every teacher has met that disorganized ten-year-old who simply cannot keep track of their papers.
-What if there was a simple tool that could help you and your students stay on top of their assignments?
+Every tutor and teacher knows that the key to success is consistent, dedicated study - and every teacher has met that disorganized ten-year-old who just can't keep track of their papers.
+Copying all that music gets expensive!
+What if there was a simple tool that could help you and your students stay on top of assignments?

 ## Problem ##
   How often have you given your student a binder or notebook to write down weekly homework assignments - only to hear the following week that they immediately lost it, or forgot to bring it with them?
-Are you tired of finding assignments crumpled and forgotten in the bottom of backpacks?
+Are you tired of wasting money on copies, and finding sheet music crumpled and forgotten in the bottom of backpacks?

 ## Solution ##
-  Lesson the Load provides an easy interface for teachers to organize and assign weekly study material, and for students to quickly access that material after they leave a lesson or tutoring session.
-Students can check off assignments as they complete them, and teachers and parents can easily track student progress.
+  Lesson Less provides an easy interface for teachers to organize and assign weekly study material, and for students to quickly access that material after they leave a lesson.
+Teachers can assign a piece of music from their personal database, and students can easily view their assignments each week.

 ## Quote from You ##
-  'Lesson the Load - because kids are dumb.'
+  'Lesson Less - because kids are disorganized.'

 ## How to Get Started ##
-  Ready to give it a go?
-Head over to www.lessontheload.com and click on either 'teacher' or 'student' to get started.
+  To get started, simply go to lessonless.herokuapp.com and click either 'teacher' or 'student'.

 ## Customer Quote ##
   'My son's backpack used to be a mess of crumpled papers and half-complete assignments.
-  Now, he simply logs in to the app, and all his assignments are listed there.
+  At least his music is organized - he just logs in to the app, and all his scores are right there!'

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.